hsahovic/poke-env/docs/source/ou_max_player.rst

 Running and testing our agent
 *****************************

-We can now test our agent by crossing evaluating with a random agent.
+We can now test our agent by crossing evaluating it with a random agent.
 The complete code is:

 .. code-block:: python

-    # -*- coding: utf-8 -*-
     import asyncio
     import numpy as np
-    import time

     from poke_env.player.player import Player
     from poke_env.player.random_player import RandomPlayer